duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/06-cross-pro-duck/01_project-report-cross-pro-duck.md

     return NoMatchedFound
 ```

 Note that the distance between a point and a line is the dot product of their homogeneous coordinates, and the `good_feature_to_track` function is the implementation of the published work [^10.1109/CVPR.1994.323794].
-The image below shows an example of computing yellow/red interection point given yellow and red lines.
+The image below shows an example of computing yellow/red intersection point given yellow and red lines.

 <figure class="flow-subfigures">
     <figcaption>Example of line and point matching.</figcaption>
     <img style='width:40em' src="matching.png"/>
 </figure>

 If only one pair of matched line is detected (no matched points detected), then the rotation matrix would be returned.
-If no mathced point nor matched line is detected, then nothinig would be returned from the vision module and the control model would handle the missing detection scenario.
+If no matched point nor matched line is detected, then nothing would be returned from the vision module and the control model would handle the missing detection scenario.

 ### Planning
 The planner only knows about and only receives the $SE(2)$ transformation in the form